 ICF systems are installed in a manner similar to masonry, starting at the corners and placing a layer at a time to build up the wall.
 Most manufacturers make specifically molded corner blocks that provide a continuous layer of foam around the corner to reduce thermal bridging there (Figure 5).
 Window and door openings must be framed with lumber (Figure 6).
 Lumber blocking is also needed where bearing pockets are required for floor or roof supports.
 Ledgers can be mounted to the blocks for attaching floor framing.

 Once the forms are in place and braced, and required reinforcement is installed, concrete is pumped into the forms (Figure 7).
 Even with the bracing, the forms need to be filled at an appropriate rate based on the ICF manufacturer’s recommendations to prevent misalignment and blowouts.
 Form failures are rare when the manufacturer’s recommendations are followed.
 Reinforcement in both directions maintains the wall strength.
+For earthquake-prone areas, reinforcement should be designed per seismic design requirements.
 A good item to have on hand when the concrete arrives is a blowout repair kit.
 Unless a self-consolidating concrete mix is used, concrete should be vibrated after pouring to remove trapped air as air pockets can lead to thermal bridging and weaken the cement (ICF Builder 2012).

 Depending on the specific system, the walls may allow attachment of exterior and interior wall coverings directly to the wall with little or no modifications to the wall.
 After finishes are applied inside and out, typical final wall thickness is greater than 1 ft.
 This means that window and door surrounds may be wider than is typical for frame construction, resulting in deeper window sills.

 Place dowels (rebar) in footings, foundation wall, or slab as required.